July 18 through July 23, 2017

 Check-in: All teams participating in the 9U thru 13U AA World Series must be checked in prior to the start of the event.
-Check-in will be on Tuesday, July 18 at Big League Dreams Riverside, from from 3:00 – 5:30PM.
+Check-in will be on Tuesday, July 18 at Big League Dreams Chino Hills, from from 3:00 – 5:30PM.
 Managers must have copies of their players’ original birth certificates with them at check-in and in their possession at the field at all times during the tournament.
 Failure to have a copy of the birth certificate available upon demand or falsifying a birth certificate will result in the offending team losing the game, being ejected from the tournament, being placed last in the standings, and forfeiting all awards.
 All names on the roster turned in at check in must match the name on the birth certificate exactly.

 Parking will be at a premium for opening ceremonies, so please carpool if possible and leave extra time to find a parking spot

 Itinerary will be posted as the World Series Approaches

 Admission for the entire tournament will be $35 for adults and $25 for children (6-12) and Seniors (55+).
 Children under 6 are free.
 All attendees are required to obtain a tournament pass.
 Players, managers and coaches are free.
 A maximum of three manager/coaches passes will be issued to each team.
 The manager’s passes will be available at the Manager’s Meeting on opening day and are not necessary to attend Opening Ceremonies.
 Daily passes will also be available for $10 per day for adults and $7 per day for children and senior citizens (55+).
 Tournament passes are not required for Opening Ceremonies.

 Check back regularly for more information on the Global World Series tournament.
 Should you have questions, feel free to contact:

 Southern California USSSA